Puente Alsina (film): Plot

-Lidia is a woman who recently rejected his boyfriend, Alfredo's proposal to her.
-She then leaves and goes to a river afterwards.
+Lidia is a woman who recently rejected her boyfriend Alfredo's proposal to her.
+She then leaves and goes to a river afterward.
 While standing at the river, she falls in.
 Edmundo, one of Lidia's coworkers, rescues her from the water.

 Edmundo takes Lidia to her house, as she is unconscious.
 Her boyfriend, Alfredo, begins worrying.
 Not knowing where she is, Alfredo hires a detective to locate Lidia.